ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 Follow the recommended order of procedures to deploy NSX-T on {{site.data.keyword.bm_is_full_notm}} with VMware ESXi.

 1. Install the NSX Manager.
-Use the VLAN interface IP for the NSX-T manager 1 created in the [previous tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics).
+Use the VLAN interface IP for the NSX-T manager 1 which was created in the [previous tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics).
 For more information, see [Install NSX Manager and Available Appliances](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-FA0ABBBD-34D8-4DA9-882D-085E7E0D269E.html#GUID-FA0ABBBD-34D8-4DA9-882D-085E7E0D269E){: external}.
 2. Log in to the newly created NSX Manager using the jump box provisioned earlier.
-Use e.g. `https://nsx-1.vmware.ibmcloud.local`.
+Use e.g. `https://nsx-1.vmware.ibmcloud.local` as the URL to connect.
 For more information, see [Log In to the Newly Created NSX Manager](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-BF9FF9E2-47BD-466F-BDD2-8FF5145412E5.html#GUID-BF9FF9E2-47BD-466F-BDD2-8FF5145412E5){: external}.
 3. Configure a compute manager.
 Add the previously provisioned vCenter as the compute manager.
 For more information, see [Add a Compute Manager](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-D225CAFC-04D4-44A7-9A09-7C365AAFCA0E.html#GUID-D225CAFC-04D4-44A7-9A09-7C365AAFCA0E){: external}.
 4. Deploy additional NSX Manager nodes (2 and 3) to form a cluster.
-See [Deploy NSX Manager Nodes to Form a Cluster from the UI](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-B89F5831-62E4-4841-BFE2-3F06542D5BF5.html#GUID-B89F5831-62E4-4841-BFE2-3F06542D5BF5){: external}.
+Use the IP addresses provisioned in the [previous tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics).
+For more information, see [Deploy NSX Manager Nodes to Form a Cluster from the UI](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-B89F5831-62E4-4841-BFE2-3F06542D5BF5.html#GUID-B89F5831-62E4-4841-BFE2-3F06542D5BF5){: external}.
+5. Configure a Virtual IP Address for a Cluster. se the IP addresses provisioned in the [previous tutorial](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-nsx-t-hosts#vpc-bm-vmware-nsx-t-vlannics).For more information, see [Configure a Virtual IP Address for a Cluster](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-A8DF27CC-B3A6-45F2-856D-4278A7DBC98E.html?hWord=N4IghgNiBcIG4EsAOIC+Q){: external}.
-5. Create transport zones.
+6. Create transport zones.
 For simplicity, you can use the default overlay and VLAN transport zones.
 For more information, see [Create Transport Zones](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-F739DC79-4358-49F4-9C58-812475F33A66.html#GUID-F739DC79-4358-49F4-9C58-812475F33A66){: external}.

 Refer to [VMware Solution Architectures for {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t) for naming and architectural considerations.
 {: note}